 - Chlordane (alpha and gamma) SCDM contains some data for the alpha and gamma isomers of chlordane, but most values represent a mixture of the two.
 When a reference does not specify whether chlordane data were derived from a specific isomer or isomer concentration, SCDM uses the generic values. - Chromium (all oxidation states) SCDM contains values for chromium III, chromium VI, and a "generic" total chromium value to be used only when the specific oxidation state is not known.
-SCDM assigns the oral RfD and reference concentration (RfC) from chromium VI to total chromium. - Endosulfans SCDM contains data for an endosulfan mixture and two endosulfan isomers (endosulfan I and endosulfan II).
+SCDM assigns the reference dose (RfD), reference concentration (RfC), oral cancer slope factor and inhalation unit risk (IUR) values from chromium VI to total chromium. - Endosulfans SCDM contains data for an endosulfan mixture and two endosulfan isomers (endosulfan I and endosulfan II).
 The RfD and distribution coefficient data are collected for endosulfan and applied to the endosulfan mixture and its isomers.
-SCDM contains a vapor pressure and Henry's Law Constant for each isomer. - Polychlorinated biphenyls (PCBs) PCBs are represented as a single class of compounds, regardless of the PCB mixture or mixtures that may be identified at a site.
+SCDM contains a vapor pressure and Henry's Law Constant for each isomer.

+Polychlorinated biphenyls (PCBs) - PCBs are represented as a single class of compounds, regardless of the PCB mixture or mixtures that may be identified at a site.
 For PCBs, toxicity in SCDM is based on Arochlor 1254, which results in the most environmentally conservative screening concentration benchmarks and bioaccumulation/human food chain-based factor values for this group of compounds.
 EPA's most recent reference on PCB risk assessment is "EPA's PCB Risk Assessment Review Guidance Document, Interim Draft," 2000a.